YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 - If the :code:`C.ydb_buffer_t` structures referenced by :code:`cbuftary` have not yet been allocated, return the STRUCTNOTALLOCD error.
-- If :code:`idx` is greater than :code:`elemsAlloc` make no changes and return with an error return of INSUFFSUBS.
+- If :code:`idx` is greater than or equal to :code:`elemsAlloc` make no changes and return with an error return of INSUFFSUBS.
 - If the length of :code:`val` is greater than the :code:`len_alloc` field of the :code:`C.ydb_buffer_t` structure indexed by :code:`idx`